Eye tracking performance assessment

 Demystifying eye tracking for XR — the importance of being universal

-Andreas Klingström busts the myth that creating a basic eye tracking system is hard, but creating one that works for everyone everywhere takes time and dedication.Read more
+Andreas Klingström shows that creating a basic eye tracking system is easy, but creating one that works for everyone everywhere takes time and dedication.Read more